Hegseth shared detailed military plans in second Signal chat that included his wife and brother - Local News 8

 Hegseth’s brother Phil, as well as his lawyer Tim Parlatore, both have jobs at the Department of Defense.
 But his wife, Jennifer, does not, despite Hegseth regularly including her during the beginning of his tenure in meetings with foreign leaders.
 It is not clear whether everyone in the second Signal chat has a security clearance.

-CNN has reached out to Hegseth’s spokesperson for comment.
+A spokesperson for the Pentagon, Sean Parnell, said in a tweet Sunday night that “there was no classified information in any Signal chat.”
 The New York Times was first to report on the second Signal chat.

 Sustained turmoil at the Pentagon